Carbon-Twelve-C12/supernova/README.md

 ## The Inevitable Future of a Quantum-Secure Economy

 The entire $2.5 trillion cryptocurrency market is built on a cryptographic assumption with a known expiration date.
-The arrival of quantum computers is not a "if" but a "when" event, posing an existential threat to all existing digital assets.
+The arrival of quantum computers is not an "if" but a "when" event, posing an existential threat to all existing digital assets.

-**Supernova is the first blockchain built for this new reality.** We are not a patch on a legacy system; we are a complete, from-first-principles reinvention of what a blockchain must be to survive the next 50 years.
+**Supernova is a blockchain built for this new reality.** We are not a patch on a legacy system; we are a complete, from-first-principles reinvention of what a blockchain must be to survive the next 50 years.
+While others are debating the timeline of the quantum threat, we have already shipped the solution.

 ---

 ## Key Innovations

-### 1. **End-to-End Quantum Resistance (A World's First)**
+### 1. **End-to-End Quantum Resistance**
-Our most durable advantage is a deep, architectural commitment to post-quantum security.
+Our most durable competitive advantage is a deep, architectural commitment to post-quantum security.
+This is not a surface-level feature.
 -   **Primary Signatures:** **ML-DSA (Dilithium)**, a NIST-standardized lattice-based scheme.
 -   **Stateless Signatures:** **SPHINCS+** for high-security applications.
 -   **Key Exchange:** **ML-KEM (Kyber)** for all P2P channel encryption.
 -   **Hashing:** **SHA3-512** for Grover's algorithm resistance.

-### 2. **The First Quantum-Resistant Lightning Network**
+### 2. **A Quantum-Resistant Lightning Network**
-We rebuilt the Lightning Network from the ground up with post-quantum cryptography, securing the most vulnerable part of a scaling blockchain.
+We have rebuilt the Lightning Network from the ground up with post-quantum cryptography, securing the most vulnerable part of a scaling blockchain.
 -   **Quantum Channels:** All funding and commitment transactions are signed with Dilithium.
--   **Quantum-Safe HTLCs:** Atomic swaps are protected, making channel funds theft-proof.
+-   **Quantum-Safe HTLCs:** Atomic swaps are protected with post-quantum signatures.
 -   **Quantum Onion Routing:** Post-quantum KEM for layer encryption ensures payment privacy.

 ### 3. **Quantum Canary: A Proactive Early-Warning System**
-We assume we will be attacked.
+We operate on the assumption of eventual attack.
 Our "Quantum Canary" system deploys intentionally weakened cryptographic keys as a honeypot.
-Any attempt to break them triggers an automated, network-wide security upgrade long before the main network is threatened.
+Any attempt to break them will trigger an automated, network-wide security upgrade long before the main network is threatened.

 ### 4. **Carbon-Negative Proof-of-Work**
-We've solved PoW's environmental problem without sacrificing its proven security.
+We have solved PoW's environmental problem without sacrificing its proven security.
 An on-chain **Environmental Treasury** automatically purchases and retires carbon credits, funded by a portion of transaction fees, making the network verifiably carbon-negative.

 ---